 PR Coordinator & Performance Program Internship:

-The Red Poppy Art House is a multidisciplinary art space which hosts a diverse variety of local, national and international music performances of various genres.
+The Red Poppy Art House is a multidisciplinary art space which hosts a diverse variety of local, national and international international artists performing in music and dance, as well as literary and film events.
 We are currently seeking an enthusiastic individual to serve as the PR Coordinator and Performance Program Intern.
 The selected candidate will be gain experience in artist coordination, event management, public relations, social media, and sound tech.
 This is a fantastic opportunity for someone educated in the arts, looking for hands-on experience to build their practical skill set applicable to many different fields.
 This intern will work closely with the Performance Program Manager.

 The PR Coordinator and Performance Program Intern will assist with the following duties:

-- Performance Program curation: Review booking inquiries for quality and relevance to the Poppy’s mission.
+- Performance Program artist research: Review artist inquiries for quality and relevance to the curatorial criteria.
 Research potential performers outside the Poppy’s network of artists

-- Artist coordination: Ensure completion of artist agreement, any additional contracts, and gather press materials from musicians
+- Artist coordination: Ensure completion of artist agreement, any additional contracts, and gather press materials from artists

 - Creation of press materials: Develop and submit press release and calendar listings for each performance

-- Social media outreach and audience cultivation: Utilize Facebook, Twitter and other social media platforms to reach new audiences
+- Social media outreach and audience cultivation: Utilize Facebook, Twitter and other social media platforms to engage new audiences

 - House stewardship & event management: Set up sound and tech equipment for performances and oversee cleanliness and order of the house.
 Act in a professional matter as a Poppy representative to audiences and artists